 The city of Conroe, 40 miles north of Houston, has been the fastest growing area in Texas.
 However, Conroe's northern location did not spare it from significant damage after Hurricane Harvey swept through the region.
 Some homes in Conroe had up to 20 inches of flood water inside.
 There is no reliable way to estimate home values at this time, and it will take many years for the property market in the Houston area to recover.

 According to the United States Census an estimated 27,862,596 people live in the state of Texas.
-Here is a list of cities, towns & Census Designated Places (CDP) with more than 10,000 residents, with their estimated population as of July 1, 2016.
+Here is a list of cities, towns & Census Designated Places (CDP) with more than 10,000 residents, with their estimated population as of July 1, 2016 based on United States Census Bureau estimates.
 For The Woodlands developer data from January 1, 2016 was used.
-Other CDPs did not have official Census estimates for 2016, so their 2010 Census data was used.
+For other Census Designated Places (CDP) where there was no population estimate available for 2016, the 2011-2015 American Community Survey 5-Year Estimates data was used.

 |Rank||Geography||County||2016 Pop||2010 Pop||Change||% △||Land mi²||Pop Den mi²|